Kimitsuna-Goblin/GGD/README.md

 and treat non-normal distribution data as it is.
 Please remark that the GGD is not a convolution of normal distributions.

-I think that the GGD model can be applied as a distribution model of data which is a bit like a normal distribution but never follows any normal distribution model because some effects by (hidden) continuous parameters.
+The GGD model may be applied as a distribution model of data which is a bit like a normal distribution but never follows any normal distribution model because some effects by (hidden) continuous parameters.